 The Generic Drugs You're Taking May Not Be As Safe Or Effective As You Think

-As the cost of prescription medication soars, consumers are increasingly taking generic drugs: low-cost alternatives to name-brand medicines.
-Often health insurance plans require patients to switch to generics as a way to control costs.
+As the cost of prescription medication soars, consumers are increasingly taking generic drugs: low-cost alternatives to brand-name medicines.
+Often health insurance plans require patients to switch to generics as a way of controlling costs.
 But journalist Katherine Eban warns that some of these medications might not be as safe, or effective, as we think.

 Eban has covered the pharmaceutical industry for more than 10 years.
 She notes that most of the generic medicines being sold in the U.S. are manufactured overseas, mostly in India and China.
 The U.S. Food and Drug Administration states that it holds foreign plants to the same standards as U.S. drugmakers, but Eban's new book, Bottle of Lies, challenges that notion.
 She writes that the FDA often announces its overseas inspections weeks in advance, which allows plants where generic drugs are made the chance to fabricate data and results.